kaigolden/DATA-581-01_DataAnalyticsPortfolio/Tableau/README.md

 ### What is included
 - HR Employees excel dataset
-- A link to a visualizations dashboard hosted by Tableau public
+- A link to a visualizations dashboard on Tableau public

 ## Dataset
 HR_Employees.xlsx